Isaac-Muscat/Personal-Blog-Static-Site/blog/public/posts/HowThisSiteWasMade.md

 * Pro: extremely popular with 43% of the web built on it
 * Pro: easy and streamlined tools to create and deploy the site
 * Pro: ability to add plugins
-* Con: not "Close to the Metal" (abstraction from lower level technology)
+* Con: not "Close to the Metal" (abstraction from lower level technology.
+Web technologies are notoriously high-level)
 * Con: less control (debatable)

 [GitHub Pages](https://pages.github.com/)